allenai/IFBench/README.md

 python3 -m run_eval --input_data=IFBench_test.jsonl --input_response_data=sample_output.jsonl --output_dir=eval
 ```

 Note: In the paper we generally report the prompt-level loose accuracy of IFBench.
+When we generate for evaluation, we use a temperature of 0 and adjust the maximum generated tokens depending on the model type, i.e. for thinking models we allow to generate more tokens and we then process the output to extract the answer without the reasoning chains.

 ## Released Datasets
 You can find our released datasets in this [collection](https://huggingface.co/collections/allenai/ifbench-683f590687f61b512558cdf1), which contains the [test data](https://huggingface.co/datasets/allenai/IFBench_test), the [multi-turn test data](https://huggingface.co/datasets/allenai/IFBench_multi-turn) and the [IF-RLVR training data](https://huggingface.co/datasets/allenai/IF_multi_constraints_upto5).